 Conclusions and What’s Cool

-Given that we know the nicotine level of Nicotiana africa is on par with N. tobacum and that cocaine is available in at least Erythroxylum emargiantum and probably other species of Erythroxylaceae in and around Africa and Southwest Asia; and given that we know these plants were probably ingested; and given that it’s no secret that the Egyptians regularly used plants for both medicinal and psychotropic purposes; why would we need to turn to the New World to explain the presence of nicotine and cocaine in ancient Egyptian mummies?
+Given that we know the nicotine level of Nicotiana africa is on par with N. tobacum and that cocaine was probably available in Erythroxylum somewhere in Africa and/or Southwest Asia; and given that we know these plants were probably ingested; and given that it’s no secret that the Egyptians regularly used plants for both medicinal and psychotropic purposes; why would we need to turn to the New World to explain the presence of nicotine and cocaine in ancient Egyptian mummies?

 Even if we didn’t know about other nicotine and cocaine producing plants readily available on the African continent, the first assumption should be that there must have once been, or still is, as yet undiscovered species of plants that produce these chemicals.
 And this is what’s truly cool about the research that Balabanova and Pasche (along with others) did: they showed us yet another way the Egyptians made use of their local resources, probably in attempt to heal or offset pain.
 Remember the ages of Balabanova’s subjects?
 Many were very young.
 We probably don’t know the causes of death, but it obviously wasn’t old age.
 If they were afflicted with some illness or malady, they may very well have been in pain and taking medicine for it.
 The African cocaine plant is used even today to treat pain.